PASTAplus/PEP/peps/pep-9.md

 GET: /auth/v1/resources

 getResources(principal)
-    principal: The owner of the data package (may be either an EDI-ID or an IdP identifier)
+    principal: The owner of the resource (may be either an EDI-ID or an IdP identifier)
     return:
         200 OK if authorized
         401 Unauthorized if the client does not provide a valid authentication token